for-GET/jesse/README.md

                       [<<"a">>]}]}
 ```

-we stil got only two errors. let's try using 'infinity' as the argument
+we stil got only two errors.

-for the 'allowed_errors' option
+Let's try using 'infinity' as the argument for the `allowed_errors` option

 ```erlang
 7> jesse:validate_with_schema(Schema,